jtsteinbach/jtsteinbach/README.md

   />
 </h1>

-I’m a cybersecurity researcher and developer specializing in creating proprietary tools, for offensive and defensive security.
+I’m a cybersecurity researcher and developer specializing in creating tools for offensive and defensive security.

 **Languages:** Rust, Python
 **Website:** [jts.gg](https://jts.gg)